PeterBengtson/Ooloi-docs/ADRs/0018-API-gRPC-Interface-Generation.md

 This decision represents the convergence of several architectural foundations: VPD-based universal addressing, frontend-backend separation, component lifecycle management, and collaborative real-time features.
 The automated generation approach is not just convenient but architecturally essential given the scale requirements.

-The bidirectional communication architecture directly supports Ooloi's collaborative music notation goals while maintaining the cognitive simplicity that makes the system approachable for developers.
+The server-to-client event notification architecture directly supports Ooloi's collaborative music notation goals while maintaining the cognitive simplicity that makes the system approachable for developers.
 The event-driven synchronization model ensures that multiple musicians can work on the same piece with real-time coordination.

 Implementation should prioritize clear error messages and debugging support for the generated code, as this will be the primary interface for remote development.
 The code generation pipeline should include comprehensive validation and testing to ensure reliability at the scale required.